elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Replace starboard-operator v0.9.1 with trivy-operator v0.13.0.
 This also includes a grafana dashboard for trivy-operator and another dashboard for ClusterComplianceReport: CIS,NSA and PSS.
 - Rework Gatekeeper PSP constraints and mutation to follow PSS in regards to groups
 - Allow restricted Gatekeeper PSP mutations to use custom namespace selector
+- Increase Gatekeeper controller resources to handle new constraints and mutations

 ### Removed